Cold Laser Therapy NYC

 What is a low-level laser?

-Low Level Laser Therapy refers to the modality of applying a “low” energy or “low level” laser to tissue that stimulates cellular processes and thereby enhancing biochemical reactions.
+Low-Level Laser Therapy refers to the modality of applying “low” energy or “low level” laser to tissue that stimulates cellular processes and thereby enhancing biochemical reactions.
 For example, studies show that LLLT increases ATP production in the mitochondria of the cell.
 Since more energy is now available, the cell may utilize this fuel to function or operate more efficiently.

 How does LLLT work?